haohcraft/EmailTemplatesTricks/Email Templating Tricks.md

 				}
 			}
-	AND for mobileHide, just put regular inline styles But for mobileShow-*, should put inline styles:
+	AND for `mobileHide`, just put regular inline styles But for `mobileShow-*`, should put inline styles:

 			display:none;font-size: 0; max-height: 0; line-height: 0;